airspot-dev/krules/OVERVIEW.md

 ]
 ```
 The first rule make the call to the service and raise an exception in case it is not successful, the second one intercepts any error and, if the exception is linked to the 503 state, we suppose the problem is temporary so the event triggering the first rule is scheduled in 10 seconds.
-This mechanism allows, even in cases of absence of service, not to lose data and, once it is available again, to resume any application flow linked to the response of the API.
+This mechanism allows, even in cases of absence of service, to not lose any data and, once it is available again, to resume any application flow linked to the response of the API.
 Obviously this is an extreme simplification but it can make the idea about how much control and flexibility we can have.
 This can be very useful in a distributed asynchronous system where a single service failing can lead to an incomplete and inconsistent situation.